US sanctions Boeing for sharing information about 737 Max 9 investigation

 In May the Justice Department told a federal judge that Boeing had violated a settlement that allowed the company to avoid criminal prosecution after two deadly crashes involving its 737 Max aircraft.

+After Max jets crashed in 2018 in Indonesia and 2019 in Ethiopia, killing 346 people, the FAA and other regulators grounded the aircraft worldwide for more than a year and a half.

 It is now up to the Justice Department to decide whether to file charges against Boeing.
-Prosecutors will tell the court no later than July 7 how they plan to proceed, the department said at the time.
+Prosecutors will tell the court no later than July 7 how they plan to proceed, the department said in May.

+Boeing has been under intense scrutiny of late.
+Earlier this month, CEO David Calhoun defended the company’s safety record during a contentious Senate hearing, while lawmakers accused him of placing profits over safety, failing to protect whistleblowers, and even getting paid too much.

+There has been pressure on Calhoun to resign immediately, but he has no plans to do so.
+Calhoun previously announced that he will step down by the end of 2024.